bnolan/echt-server/README.md

 or when connected to a local device.
 This environment is shared between developers, with a single users and faces database.
 Previous face recognitions of the same photo or person can mess up new signups.

+I added an assert so it checks you set an `AWS_PROFILE` before running the tests.

 ## Multiple AWS accounts